Are You a Victim of Wrongful Termination?

 The reasons that qualify under the “wrongful termination” category include firing an employee for any of the following reasons:

-• for reporting harassment, illegal acts or safety violations
+• Reporting harassment, illegal acts or safety violations

-• for not participating in harassment, illegal acts or safety violations
+• Not participating in harassment, illegal acts or safety violations

-• for being a member of a protected class (see below)
+• Being a member of a protected class (see below)

-• for exercising your legal rights regarding wages, leave or overtime
+• Exercising your legal rights regarding wages, leave, or overtime

 In order to be able to prove a claim of wrongful termination due to discrimination, however, you will have to gather evidence.
 Keep records of everything related to your firing, including conversations, email communications, and events.